AWGL/SMP2/README.md

 Script 3_CRUK.sh runs once per sequencing run.

 ### Instructions for manually launching the script
 If automated launch of the script 3_CRUK.sh is disabled, the script can be manually launched by typing bash 3_CRUK.sh at the command line.
-No command line arguments are required to be supplied, but the NODE variable should be adjusted within the script to point to the bin directory of the node installation.
-If the script is not resuming from the previous step of the pipeline, it will be necessary to create config.json and runConfig.json files according to the instructions below.
-If absent, a file called pairsFn.txt will also need to be created containing the name of the sample pairs file.
-This is usually SamplePairs.txt, but could be something else (user's choice) if the pairs file was manually created.
-Any pairs which have failed to successfully complete the SMP2v2 application process must be removed from the sample pairs file or included in a file called not_bs.txt.

-Scripr 3 requires the appsessions.txt file, which is generated in 2_CRUK.sh.
+Script 3 requires the appsessions.txt file, which is generated in 2_CRUK.sh.
 This file lists the sample pairs, and the appsession Id which is processing the sample data.
 This is used to download the appropriate files.
-The script can be manually lauched: bash 3_CRUK.sh.